Abdelhamid-Younes/docker_mini_project/README.md

 ## Tasks
-My tasks for this project were to:
+Our tasks for this project were to:

 - Build a separate Docker container for each module of the application.
 - Configure the containers to interact seamlessly with each other.